Momentum Coding Academy

 Explore Coding & Computing Skills

-Elizabethtown College’s nationally recognized School of Engineering and Computer Science, in collaboration with the Lancaster County STEM Alliance and Cargas, will host the Momentum Summer Coding Academy, a six week summer program aiming to ignite high school students’ interest in STEM, particularly computer programming.
+Elizabethtown College’s nationally recognized School of Engineering and Computer Science, in collaboration with the Lancaster County STEM Alliance and Cargas, will host the Momentum Summer Coding Academy, a six-week summer program designed to ignite high school students’ interest in STEM, particularly computer programming.

-The Academy strives to expose students to the excitement and career prospects within the programming field while providing students with college credit.
-The program encourages exploration of various educational paths, acknowledging alternatives beyond the traditional four-year college route.
+The Academy introduces students to real-world career paths in computing while offering college credit.
+The program also highlights multiple post-secondary options, including alternatives beyond the traditional four-year college route.

 What's Included